BIFROST Network

 A stash account is an account that holds a certain amount of self-bond that must be deposited in the system so that the delegated account can act as a validator.
 The role of a stash account is to deposit self-bonds and delegate one account (controller) to perform validator activities publicly on its behalf.

-The controller account is the target of the delegation from the stash account and is the account that acts as a validator.
+The controller account is the delegated target from the stash account and is the prime account that acts as a validator.
 The role of the controller is an account that is dedicated to all activities such as session key registration, block generation, finalization, etc., and requires minimal assets to pay transaction fees.

 If you need to create a new account, you can run the following commands.